 Income-Driven Repayment Plans

 Income-driven repayment plans offer a fresh start for borrowers struggling with student loan payments.
 These plans calculate monthly payments based on a percentage of the borrower’s discretionary income, which helps ensure affordability.
 Some popular income-driven repayment plans include Pay As You Earn (PAYE), Revised Pay As You Earn (REPAYE), Income-Based Repayment (IBR), and Income-Contingent Repayment (ICR).
-These plans can provide significant payment reductions and even forgiveness after a certain number of qualifying payments.
+These plans can provide significant payment reductions and forgiveness after several qualifying payments.

 Benefits and Limitations of Debt Settlement Programs